Under Trump, more leaks — and more leak investigations

 Steven Aftergood, who directs the federation's Project on Government Secrecy, says the uptick is almost certainly due to the fact that under Trump, there is a lot more leaking going on.
 There has also been a renewed focus by the Justice Department in ferreting out leakers.

-"I think it's because there are more leaks," said Aftergood, who publishes a weekly newsletter on secrecy.
-"Agencies have been serious about leaks forever—it's not like they decided, 'oh we're going to suddenly start paying attention to this.'
+"I think it's because there are more leaks," Aftergood, who publishes a weekly newsletter on secrecy, said.
+"Agencies have been serious about leaks forever — it's not like they decided, 'Oh, we're going to suddenly start paying attention to this.'
 So the fact that it has escalated so sharply indicates that there is something qualitatively different."

 Aftergood and other experts believe discipline about classified information has been diminishing.
 Trusted, cleared individuals at the CIA and the National Security Agency, including Edward Snowden, have disclosed a raft of secrets in recent years, and that phenomenon continues.